Evidence to UK Parliament inquiries

-Koene A., “A governance framework for algorithmic accountability and transparency”, Policy Brief, European Parliament Research Services [in press]
+Koene A., “A governance framework for algorithmic accountability and transparency”, Policy Brief, European Parliament Research Services, 4 April 2019

 Perez E-V, E Bethan Davis & Jen Martin, “Logan Paul’s dead body video reinforces call for better child protection online“, in the Conversation on 8 January 2018.

 Koene A, “Machine gaydar: AI is reinforcing stereotypes that liberal societies are trying to get rid of“, in the Conversation on 13 September 2017,

 [Reposted on Digital Leaders blog and Medium page on November 29th 2017]